ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a GIST. Use the menu to see other pages.

+Targeted therapy is the type of systemic therapy used for GIST.
 Different targeted therapies are discussed below in more detail.
-A person may receive only 1 type of systemic therapy at a time or a combination of systemic therapies given at the same time.
+A person may receive 1 type of systemic therapy at a time or a combination of systemic therapies given at the same time.
 They can also be given as part of a treatment plan that includes surgery and/or radiation therapy.

 Not all tumors have the same targets.
 Because some of these genetic changes in the tumor may mean the drugs described below may not work well, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, research studies continue to find out more about specific molecular targets and new treatments directed at them.

 Tyrosine kinase inhibitors (TKIs) are drugs that target specific proteins called kinases that contribute to the tumor’s growth and survival.
-This type of targeted treatment blocks the growth and spread of tumor cells while limiting damage to healthy cells.
 TKIs are often used to treat GIST.

 Research is being done to find out how long imatinib should be given after surgery to help delay or prevent a recurrence, and imatinib is the only drug approved for this use.
 If a GIST has spread to other parts of the body, imatinib is taken for the rest of the patient’s life to help control the tumor.